therealrealguy/6b6twiki/docs/History/sources.md

 # Original text by firey and vined
 vined's discord: `vined_`<br/>firey's discord: `hi.im.firy.if.u.read.dis.u.cool`

-it all started when qb abandoned oa and said 6b would surpass 2b by miles it did get alot of players it kept a steady 100-150 playerbase for a while then theres this two cool guys called normal cat and cipher cat was a previous owner of 6b and cipher was an admin when the server got reworked both of them got backstabbed by qb by stripping them of their roles then they tried to expose this admin on 6b called hop for being a pedophile and pistonmaster stepped in and defended the so called pedophile so cipher called piston out also for defending a literal pedo both got banned and they made a server in discord to talk about gathering evidence to expose 6b cause at that time qb was talking to a guy and said he would give him money to get 6b botted but in the end qb never paid so the guy stopped botting and started to join cipher and cat also the downfall of 6b was also caused by retarded decisions also there was this one time 6b went below 0.1 tps and it got so unplayable chat started to get spammed like crazy they made it so you can pay for higher dupe chances and like that was really not cool so the community started to get mad cause its p2w but qb did eventually revert the changes after cipher and cat broke off 6b qb hired randos like ollie and nixter17 he got later doxxed by thetroll2001  and left `6b6t` because he admin abused didnt ollie leave 6b cause he wasnt being paid by qb and he got tired of his shit that and because also what happened with nixter
+it all started when qb abandoned oa and said 6b would surpass 2b by miles<br/>
+it did get alot of players it kept a steady 100-150 playerbase for a while then theres this two cool guys called normal cat and cipher<br/>
+cat was a previous owner of 6b<br/>
+and cipher was an admin<br/>
+when the server got reworked both of them got backstabbed by qb by stripping them of their roles<br/>
+then they tried to expose this admin on 6b called hop for being a pedophile<br/>
+and pistonmaster stepped in and defended the so called pedophile<br/>
+so cipher called piston out also for defending a literal pedo<br/>
+both got banned and they made a server<br/>
+in discord<br/>
+to talk about gathering evidence to expose 6b cause at that time<br/>
+qb was talking to a guy<br/>
+and said he would give him money to get 6b botted<br/>
+but in the end qb never paid so the guy stopped botting and started to join cipher and cat<br/>
+also the downfall of 6b was also caused by retarded decisions<br/>
+also there was this one time 6b went below 0.1 tps and it got so unplayable<br/>
+chat started to get spammed like crazy<br/>
+they made it so you can pay for higher dupe chances<br/>
+and like that was really not cool so the community started to get mad cause its p2w<br/>
+but qb did eventually revert the changes<br/>
+after cipher and cat broke off 6b qb hired randos like ollie and nixter17<br/>
+he got later doxxed by thetroll2001  and left `6b6t` because he admin abused <br/>
+didnt ollie leave 6b cause he wasnt being paid<br/>
+by qb and he got tired of his shit<br/>
+that and because also what happened with nixter<br/>